 Now, Republicans have been slow to rally around Palin on this one, but perhaps they’re missing the boat.
 Here’s where I think Sarah Palin may be on to something.
 Though it may seem harmless, the First Lady’s effort to reduce childhood obesity may be just another “job killing” government program.

-By taking a stand for fat and freedom with her humble plate of s’mores, Sarah Palin may also be shining a light on a potential area of economic growth and job creation.
+By taking a stand for fat and freedom with her humble plate of s’mores instead of fat burning foods, Sarah Palin may also be shining a light on a potential area of economic growth and job creation.

 Look, thanks to the CDC we know that childhood obesity is way up — from 6.5% in 1980 to 19.6% in children 6 to 11 — and that one in three American children is overweight or obese.
 A more recent study suggests that obesity affects kids as young as nine months old.